max-pfeiffer/uvicorn-gunicorn-poetry/README.md

 **default:** `-`

 ### [Worker processes](https://docs.gunicorn.org/en/stable/settings.html#worker-processes)
 `WORKERS` : The number of worker processes for handling requests.
-By default this is set to one worker as this image is meant to be used on a production grade Kubernetes environment.
+By default, this is set to one worker as this image is meant to be used on a production grade Kubernetes environment.
 There you have usually monitoring data exported to Prometheus which will not work properly with multiple workers.